sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-05-10-progressing-from-fear-of-god-to-a-selfish-love-of-god.md

 >
 > Before treating of the third state, I wish to show thee how a man becomes a friend and how, from a friend, he grows into a son, attaining to filial love, and how a man may know if he has become a friend.
 And first of how a man arrives at being a friend.
 >
-> In the beginning, a man serves Me imperfectly through servile fear, but, by exercise and perseverance, he arrives at the love of delight, rinding his own delight and profit in Me.
+> In the beginning, a man serves Me imperfectly through servile fear, but, by exercise and perseverance, he arrives at the love of delight, finding his own delight and profit in Me.
 >
 > This is a necessary stage, by which he must pass, who would attain to perfect love, to the love that is of friend and son.
 I call filial love perfect, because thereby, a man receives his inheritance from Me, the Eternal Father, and because a son's love includes that of a friend, which is why I told thee that a friend grows into a son.
 What means does he take to arrive thereat?
 I will tell thee.
 >